Apply for a passport and identity card for Dutch citizens without a fixed domicile

 • You are not registered in the Personal Records Database (BRP) anywhere in the Netherlands.

 • Call tel.
-14070 for an appointment.
+14070 for a callback request.
 The municipality will phone you back within 3 working days to make an appointment.

 • You need to attend the appointment in person.

-• Collect your passport or identity card in City Hall Spui yourself.
+• Pick up your passport or identity card from City Hall Spui yourself.
 You must collect it within 3 months after you apply for it.
-After that the document will no longer be valid and the municipality will destroy it.
-Would you still like a passport or identity card after these 3 months?
-Then you have to apply and pay for it again.
+After that the document will be destroyed.
+Would you still like a passport or identity card after this 3-month period?
+Then you will have to submit a new application and pay again.

-• A passport photo: strict rules apply to the passport photo.
-Read these requirements on the website of the Dutch government.
+• A passport photo: strict requirements apply to the passport photo.
+Read these requirements on the Begin external link: website of the Dutch government(External link), end external link..

 • All of your passports or identity cards.